defi-os/Issues/readme.md

 4) Integrate Roadmaps and Objectives
 5) Implementation of Infinite scroll
 6) Implement import existing spl token properly, migrate away from hard-coded values
+7) Add keep alive of 60 seconds headers to each api call, calling the python api, put it in a config file, so could change easily

 Backend(Web2)
 ---------------------------------------------